Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 • thinly sliced pork (belly preferred) and boiled shrimp

-• dipped in hoisin and peanut based sauce
+• hoisin and peanut based dipping sauce

 The rice paper wrapper: bánh tráng